katzueno/UstreamStatus-WordPress/ustream-status/readme.txt

 = I'm live.
 But my status won't change. =

 First, wait for 60 seconds.
 Ustream Status uses cache.
-It only check the live/offline status once every 120 seconds.
+It only checks the live/offline status once every 60 seconds.

-If you don't see the change os status after 120 seconds you become live, you may have misspelled your Ustream ID, your WordPress site may be having hard time reaching Ustream Server, or your IP may be blocked from Ustream Server.
+If you don't see the change os status after 60 seconds you become live, you may have misspelled your Ustream ID, your WordPress site may be having hard time reaching Ustream Server, or your IP may be blocked from Ustream Server.

 = How can I check if Ustream server is working or not? =